leejhlouis/louisite/README.md

 ### Background

-As an undergraduate looking for opportunities, I figured out that I must have an appealing personal website to showcase my accomplishments and to provide hiring managers with a better idea of who I am.
+As an undergraduate looking for opportunities, I realized that I needed to build a visually appealing personal website to showcase my accomplishments and to provide hiring managers with a better idea of who I am.

 ### The problem